What HRV means

 What to check next

-Arry places HRV next to sleep, resting heart rate, and load so it can support a practical decision.
+Arry shows HRV beside sleep, resting heart rate, and load so you can check whether the readings agree.